haoyuwlab/PDSIR/README.md

   lambda = 1, shape = 2 # parameters of the Weibull distribution for the infection periods
   )

-theta <- complete_theta(theta, iota_dist, S0) # add the infection rate parameter, beta, and the average infection period, gamma
+theta <- complete_theta(theta, iota_dist, S0) # add the infection rate parameter, beta, used in the MCMC (and the average infection period, gamma)

 # Simulate artificial data
 SIR <- simulate_SEM(S0, I0, t_end, theta, iota_dist)